Bill 124: Criticism and legal challenge

 The bill attracted a high degree of opposition from workers' unions.
 Several teachers' unions in the province vowing to fight it in court.
 The bill was also criticised for the impact it would on teaching assistants in universities, who already faced issues with low pay and heavy workloads.

 The bill attracted particular opposition from nurses, who had not been exempted from the salary increase despite being healthcare workers.
 Some other public sector workers, such as police officers and firefighters, had been declared exempt on the grounds that they were essential workers.
 The exclusion of nurses from the exemption was described by some commentators as potentially contributing to gender inequity in Ontario, as the proportion of women is nursing is much higher than in other emergency professions.
 Criticism of the exclusion was increased as the COVID-19 pandemic in Ontario hit, especially as the government of Ontario described nurses as "heroic frontline workers."

 In December 2019, a coalition of ten unions announced their intention to launch a court challenge over the bill, claiming that it limited their ability to collective bargaining and striking that would be protected under the Canadian Charter of Rights and Freedoms.
 The lawsuit was launched in September 2021.

 In November 2022, the Ontario Superior Court of Justice struck down the bill on November 29, 2022, saying that "the law infringes on the applicants' rights to freedom of association and collective bargaining."
+On February 12, 2024, the Court of Appeal for Ontario upheld the lower court ruling.
+Subsequently, the Ford government announced that it would not appeal the case to the Supreme Court of Canada, would repeal the law, and introduce regulations in the meantime so non-unionized government workers could benefit as well.